Code-Institute-Submissions/HowellsJonathan-justBooks/readme.md

     -   [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
     -   [VS Code](https://code.visualstudio.com/)

+## Database Structure

+Within my MongoDB database there are technically 4 different collections.

+1. Books
+    - "\_id" Used for identifying the book with a unqiue ID
+    - "cover_img_name" The name of the file they have uploaded, this is then called by the file collection for displaying
+    - "book_name" User input of the books name
+    - "author" User input of the books author or authors
+    - "publisher" User input of the books publisher
+    - "genre" [ An array of genres picked by the user converted into the genres ObjectId "ObjectId" The identifier of a genre, allows app to call on when displaying a particular genre of book ]
+    - "pages" User input of pages in book
+    - "published_date" User input of published date
+    - "synopsis" User input of synopsis
+    - "isbn" ISBN of book used for the store link function
+    - "user_id" User's ID who created the book, to allow user to view what books they have added on manage page
+    - "bookmarked_users" [ An array of users that have bookmarked this book "bookmarked_user_id" The ID associated with a user to be able to be pulled to show books on bookmarked page ]
+    - "reviews" [ An array of keys relating to individual reviews "review_id" Identifier of specific ID, used to edit and delete particular review "review_title" User input of users desired title for their reivew "review" User input of their review "user_handle" Username of user to be displayed on review page and to also identify if a user has created it or not.
+Username is unique as two users cannot have the same
+      ]
+2. Genres
+    - "\_id" Used for identifying a genre with a unique ID
+    - "name" The name of the genre
+3. Users
+    - "\_id" Used for identifying a user with a unique ID
+    - "username" The usename the user logs in with
+    - "password" Protected with a hash this is what the user logs in with and is used to check when logging in if the user has gotten it wrong etc.
+4. Files (Chunks)
+    - This contains all of the information relevant to uploading and storing a file in mongodb.
+More information [here](https://www.freecodecamp.org/news/gridfs-making-file-uploading-to-mongodb/)

 ## Testing

 I tried to use the W3C Markup Validators for CSS and HTML although due to the implementation of jinja the html validator will never pass.
 But the CSS test came up clean, no errors on all 5 of my css files.